-All University of Mount Union employees (faculty, staff, administrators) are expected to report actual or suspected discrimination, harassment, and/or retaliation to appropriate officials immediately, though there are some limited exceptions.
+All University of Mount Union employees (faculty, staff, administrators) are expected to report actual or suspected discrimination or harassment to appropriate officials immediately, though there are some limited exceptions.

-To make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
-Within the institution, some resources may maintain confidentiality and are not required to report actual or suspected harassment, discrimination, or retaliation in a way that identifies the parties.
+In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
+On campus, some resources may maintain confidentiality and are not required to report actual or suspected discrimination or harassment.
 They may offer options and resources without any obligation to inform an outside agency or campus official unless a Complainant has requested the information be shared.

-If a Complainant expects formal action in response to their allegations, reporting to any Mandated Reporter can connect them with resources to report alleged crimes and/or Policy violations, and these employees will immediately pass reports to the appropriate CDO & Senior Title IX Administrator or Title IX Co-coordinator (and/or police, if desired by the Complainant or required by law), who will take action when an incident is reported to them.
+If a Complainant expects formal action in response to their allegations, reporting to any Mandated Reporter can connect them with resources to report crimes and/or policy violations, and these employees will immediately pass reports to the appropriate Title IX Co-coordinator (and/or police, if desired by the Complainant), who will take action when an incident is reported to them.